Quantum Simulation of the N flavor Gross-Neveu Model: Computation of the ground state

-Repeating the block ($M_\alpha$) $N$-times increases the number of parameters $N$ times.
-If the number of layers in the rotation blocks $\ell_1$ and $\ell_3$ in the first and the last stage respectively, and $\ell_2$ layers entangling gates then the total circuit depth is then $N\sum_i \ell_i$, number of parameters $p$ needed is then $p<QN\sum_i \ell_i$.
-VQE uses Ritz's variational principle to update the parameters $\theta$ of the operator that approximates the ground state \cite{macdonald1933successive}.
-We used Constrained Optimization BY Linear Approximation (COBYLA) optimizer \cite{powell1994direct,powell1998direct,powell2007view} with the statevector simulator of Qiskit to do the determine the change of the parameters at each stage of the iteration.
-The COBYLA optimizer is based on the linear approximation of the objective functions and the constraints.
+Repeating the block ($M_\alpha$) $N$-times increases the number of parameters by the same factor.
+The number of parameters $p$ needed is bounded by $p<QN\sum_i \ell_i$ where $\ell_1$ and $\ell_3$ denote the number of rotation layers in the first and the last stage respectively and $\ell_2$ the number of layers of entangling gates.
+VQE then uses Ritz's variational principle to update the parameters $\theta_i$ \cite{macdonald1933successive}.
+We used the Constrained Optimization by Linear Approximation (COBYLA) optimizer \cite{powell1994direct,powell1998direct,powell2007view} with the statevector simulator of Qiskit to determine the change of the parameters at each stage of the iteration.
+The COBYLA optimizer is based on a linear approximation of the objective functions and the constraints.
 To verify whether the `true' ground state is reached, we compared the results obtained from the COBYLA optimizer with the SLSQP optimizer \cite{kraft1988software}.
-SLSQP uses Sequential Least SQuares Programming to minimize a function of several variables.
+SLSQP uses Sequential Least Squares Programming to minimize a function of several variables.
 Any combination of bounds, equality and inequality constraints can be incorporated in the SLSQP optimization routine.
 Figure~\ref{findmin} shows a typical relaxation of the energy to the ground state at $G^2=1.0$ for both optimizers.
-We assumed the algorithm reaches ground state when two successive iteration matches upto the fourth order after the decimal point.
-For the same $G^2$, projection of the obtained ground state $\ket{\psi_g}$ on computational basis $\{\ket{n}\}$ are shown and compared with results from the exact diagonalization and the DMRG result in Fig.~\ref{GS}.
-Similar analysis were performed at different values of $G^2$ and computed ground state energy from Variational Quantum Eigensolver is compared with the exact diagonalized result in Fig.~\ref{GSE_comparison}.
-For the computation of the ground state, we choose an arbitrary wavefunction by choosing the parameters $\theta_i$ of the `ansatz wavefunction' from random distribution of floating point numbers $ -2\pi \leq \theta_i < 2\pi$.
-Different set of parameters are randomly chosen for wavefunction ansatz and error-bars are computed from the standard deviation of the different results obtained.
+We assumed the algorithm reaches the ground state when two successive iteration match up to the fourth order after the decimal point.
+For the same $G^2$, the projection of the obtained ground state $\ket{\psi_g}$ on the computational basis $\{\ket{n}\}$ is shown and compared with results from the exact diagonalization and the DMRG result in Fig.~\ref{GS}.
+Similar analysis was performed at different values of $G^2$ and the computed ground state energy from the Variational Quantum Eigensolver is compared with the exact diagonalized result in Fig.~\ref{GSE_comparison}.
+For the computation of the ground state, we choose an arbitrary wavefunction by choosing the parameters $\theta_i$ of the `ansatz wavefunction' from a random distribution of floating point numbers $ -2\pi \leq \theta_i < 2\pi$.
+Different sets of parameters are randomly chosen for the wavefunction ansatz and error-bars are computed from the standard deviation of the different results obtained.